kevonc/kevoncheung.com/content/articles/20201222-get-more-time.md

 There are many articles that talk about improving productivity, and honestly, most of them are useless.
 Start the day with a good breakfast.
 Play music to focus?
 I don't need to know that.

-Recently I came across a great article by Nat Eliason.
+Recently I came across <a href="https://www.nateliason.com/blog/personal-leverage">a great article by Nat Eliason</a>.
 He talked about how anyone could create systems and hire people to 10x their productivity.
 This is a golden lesson to entrepreneurs and as you know, I'm a big fan of System Thinking, so his article resonates well with me.

 But a part of me thinks that before I can create a system and hire people to run it, I must first maximize the productivity of my own.
 It is like ... running for a half marathon before challenging yourself to a full marathon.